medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                     show this help message and exit --rcfile RCFILE                Custom path to a minet configuration file.
   -t TOKEN, --token TOKEN        BuzzSumo API token.
-Rcfile key: buzzsumo.token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.

-actions:
-  {limit,domain-summary,domain}  Action to perform using the BuzzSumo API.
+subcommands:
+  {limit,domain,domain-summary}  Subcommand to use.

 ```

 <h3 id="buzzsumo-limit">limit</h3>

 ```
-usage: minet buzzsumo limit [-h] [--rcfile RCFILE] [-t TOKEN]
+usage: minet buzzsumo limit [-h] [--rcfile RCFILE] [-t TOKEN] [-o OUTPUT]

 Minet Buzzsumo Limit Command
 ============================

 Call BuzzSumo for a given request and return the remaining number of calls for this month contained in the request's headers.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   -t TOKEN, --token TOKEN     BuzzSumo API token.
-Rcfile key: buzzsumo.token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 examples: